 Some arrhythmias (eg, PACs, PVCs, PSVT) often occur spontaneously in patients without serious underlying disorders, but others are often caused by a serious cardiac disorder.

 Serious cardiac causes include myocardial ischemia Overview of Acute Coronary Syndromes (ACS) Acute coronary syndromes result from acute obstruction of a coronary artery.
-Consequences depend on degree and location of obstruction and range from unstable angina to non–ST-segment elevation... read more or other myocardial disorders, congenital heart disease (eg, Brugada syndrome, arrhythmogenic right ventricular cardiomyopathy, congenital long QT syndrome Long QT Syndrome and Torsades de Pointes Ventricular Tachycardia Torsades de pointes is a specific form of polymorphic ventricular tachycardia in patients with a long QT interval.
-It is characterized by rapid, irregular QRS complexes, which appear to be twisting... read more ), valvular heart disease Overview of Cardiac Valvular Disorders Any heart valve can become stenotic or insufficient (also termed regurgitant or incompetent), causing hemodynamic changes long before symptoms.
+Consequences depend on degree and location of obstruction and range from unstable angina to non–ST-segment elevation... read more or other myocardial disorders, congenital heart disease (eg, Brugada syndrome, arrhythmogenic right ventricular cardiomyopathy, congenital long QT syndrome Torsades de Pointes Ventricular Tachycardia Torsades de pointes ventricular tachycardia is a specific form of polymorphic ventricular tachycardia in patients with a long QT interval.
+It is characterized by rapid, irregular QRS complexes... read more ), valvular heart disease Overview of Cardiac Valvular Disorders Any heart valve can become stenotic or insufficient (also termed regurgitant or incompetent), causing hemodynamic changes long before symptoms.
 Most often, valvular stenosis or insufficiency... read more , and conduction system disturbances (eg, disturbances that cause bradycardia or heart block Atrioventricular Block Atrioventricular (AV) block is partial or complete interruption of impulse transmission from the atria to the ventricles.
 The most common cause is idiopathic fibrosis and sclerosis of the conduction... read more ).
 Patients with orthostatic hypotension Orthostatic Hypotension Orthostatic (postural) hypotension is an excessive fall in blood pressure (BP) when an upright position is assumed.
-The consensus definition is a drop of > 20 mm Hg systolic, 10 mm Hg diastolic... read more commonly sense palpitations caused by sinus tachycardia upon standing.
+The consensus definition is a drop of > 20 mm Hg systolic, > 10 mm Hg... read more commonly sense palpitations caused by sinus tachycardia upon standing.

 Noncardiac disorders that increase myocardial contractility (eg, thyrotoxicosis, pheochromocytoma Pheochromocytoma A pheochromocytoma is a catecholamine-secreting tumor of chromaffin cells typically located in the adrenals.
 It causes persistent or paroxysmal hypertension.
 Diagnosis is by measuring catecholamine... read more , anxiety) may cause palpitations.

-Some drugs, including digitalis, caffeine, alcohol, nicotine, and sympathomimetics (eg, albuterol, amphetamines, cocaine, dobutamine, epinephrine, ephedrine, isoproterenol, norepinephrine, and theophylline), frequently cause or exacerbate palpitations.
+Some drugs, including digitalis glycosides, caffeine, alcohol, nicotine, and sympathomimetics (eg, albuterol, amphetamines, cocaine, dobutamine, epinephrine, ephedrine, isoproterenol, norepinephrine, and theophylline), frequently cause or exacerbate palpitations.

-Metabolic disturbances, including anemia Evaluation of Anemia Anemia is a decrease in the number of red blood cells (RBCs—as measured by the red cell count, the hematocrit, or the red cell hemoglobin content).
-In men, anemia is defined as hemoglobin read more , hypoxia, hypovolemia, and electrolyte abnormalities (eg, diuretic-induced hypokalemia Hypokalemia Hypokalemia is serum potassium concentration 3.5 mEq/L ( 3.5 mmol/L) caused by a deficit in total body potassium stores or abnormal movement of potassium into cells.
-The most common cause is... read more ), can trigger or exacerbate palpitations.
+Metabolic disturbances, including anemia Evaluation of Anemia Anemia is a decrease in the number of red blood cells (RBCs) as measured by the red cell count, the hematocrit, or the red cell hemoglobin content.
+In men, anemia is defined as any of the following... read more , hypoxia, hypovolemia, and electrolyte abnormalities (eg, diuretic-induced hypokalemia Hypokalemia Hypokalemia is serum potassium concentration < 3.5 mEq/L (< 3.5 mmol/L) caused by a deficit in total body potassium stores or abnormal movement of potassium into cells.
+The most common... read more ), can trigger or exacerbate palpitations.